sheikhmuktadir-dev/SheikhMuktadir-dev/README.md

 I am a results-driven Frontend Developer with 3 years of experience specializing in building high-performance web applications.
 My focus is on transforming complex Figma designs into **pixel-perfect**, responsive UIs using React.js and Tailwind CSS.

-- 📍 Currently based in: Dubai (Available for Onsite/Immediate Joiner)
+- 📍 Currently based in: Hyderabad, India
-- 🏠 Home Location: Hyderabad, India
 - 💼 Professional Experience: 3 Years
 - ⚡ Fun Fact: I improved team development efficiency by 35% at my last role by building a reusable component library.